eliranwong/ChatGPT-GUI/README.md

 - Font - edit the font size of chat record list and content view

 - Editable checkbox - toggles to edit the content view or make it read-only

-- Audio checkbox - toggles audio plackback when a new response is loaded.
-Users can select default language in "Settings"

 - "New" - open a new conversation